tprado/damage-control-report/README.md

 ### 1.1.0

-* new "skip" configuration property (Maven plugin)
+* new "skip" configuration property and support to -DskitTests flag (Maven plugin)
 * summary on index page
 * navigation link on top of each page
 * generation timestamps on each page